Cancellation of vector bundles of rank $3$ with trivial Chern classes on smooth affine fourfolds: Introduction

-The organization of this paper is as follows: In Section \ref{2.1}, we study orbits of unimodular elements and we prove some results on transformations of unimodular elements via elementary automorphisms of projective modules.
+Let us mention some related work: By using the obstruction theory involving Moore-Postnikov factorizations in $\mathbb{A}^{1}$-homotopy theory Peng Du proved in \cite{D} that finitely generated projective modules (with trivial determinant) of rank $d-1$ over smooth affine algebras of dimension $d\geq 3$ over an algebraically closed field $k$ such that $d! \in k^{\times}$ are cancellative if a deep conjecture on the second non-trivial unstable $\mathbb{A}^{1}$-homotopy sheaf of $\mathbb{A}^{d}\setminus 0$ is true; by using similar methods, Jean Fasel recently proved in \cite{F} that finitely generated projective modules of rank $d-1$ over smooth affine algebras of dimension $d\geq 3$ over an algebraically closed field $k$ such that $d! \in k^{\times}$ are indeed cancellative.
+Since the methods used in \cite{D} and \cite{F} differ very much from the methods used in this paper, our proof of Theorem 4 as well as all the other results proven in this paper are certainly of independent interest.\\ The organization of this paper is as follows: In Section \ref{2.1}, we study orbits of unimodular elements and we prove some results on transformations of unimodular elements via elementary automorphisms of projective modules.
+We also generalize the maps in 2) from the list above.
 Then we give a brief introduction to motivic homotopy theory in Section \ref{2.2} and study in particular the group of endomorphisms of $\mathbb{P}^{1}_{S}$ in the pointed $\mathbb{A}^{1}$-homotopy category $\mathcal{H}_{\bullet} (S)$ over a base scheme $S$ whenever $S$ is the spectrum of a smooth affine algebra over an algebraically closed field $k$ with $char (k) \neq 2$.
 The next section serves as a brief introduction to higher Grothendieck-Witt groups; in particular, we introduce the elementary symplectic Witt group $W_E (R)$ of any commutative ring $R$ and the group $V (R)$ and study the functoriality of $GW_{1}^{3} (R)$ in terms of the isomorphisms $GW_{1}^{3} (R) \cong V (R) \cong W'_E (R)$.
-In Section \ref{2.4}, we recall the definition of the generalized Vaserstein symbol given in \cite{Sy} and give an alternative definition for smooth affine algebras over a perfect field of characteristic $\neq 2$.
+In Section \ref{2.4}, we recall the definition of the generalized Vaserstein symbol given in \cite{Sy1} and give an alternative definition for smooth affine algebras over a perfect field of characteristic $\neq 2$.
 Finally, we prove the main results of this paper in Section \ref{3}.